 Research & Projects

-Research in the Kroetz Lab is focused on pharmacogenetics and the identification of new drug targets for the treatment of renal injury.
+Research in the Kroetz Lab is focused on pharmacogenomics and ABC transporter pharmacology.
 Jump below to:

 Chemotherapy-induced sensory peripheral neuropathy

 One of the most common toxicities associated with cancer chemotherapy treatment is sensory peripheral neuropathy, resulting from damage to the peripheral nerves in the hands and feet.
 Symptoms of peripheral neuropathy include pain, numbness, tingling, or burning in the hands and feet, loss of function of the fingers, and increased temperature sensitivity.
 In most cases chemotherapy-induced peripheral neuropathy is associated with a reduced quality of life.
-While a number of clinical factors increase a patient’s likelihood of developing this toxicity, there is increasing evidence that interindividual variation in DNA sequence also contributes to a patient’s risk.
+While several clinical factors increase a patient’s likelihood of developing this toxicity, there is increasing evidence that interindividual variation in DNA sequence also contributes to a patient’s risk.
 To this end, we are using genome-wide genotyping and sequencing approaches to identify genetic markers of chemotherapy-induced sensory peripheral neuropathy and to identify novel genes implicated in the mechanism of this toxicity.
-Functional genomic studies in neuronal cells in culture and in model organisms are used to understand the molecular basis for the involvement of specific genes and variants in this toxicity.
+Functional studies in induced pluripotent stem cell-derived sensory neurons (iPSC-SNs) in culture are used to understand the molecular basis for the involvement of specific genes and variants in this toxicity.